English Padam

-English Padam (also known as Aangila Padam) is a 2017 Indian Tamil-language horror comedy film directed by Kumaresh Kumar, starring Sanjeev, Meenakshi and Ramki.
+English Padam (also known as Aangila Padam) is a 2017 Indian Tamil-language horror comedy film written and directed by Kumaresh Kumar, starring Sanjeev, Meenakshi and Ramki.

 Plot

 Chella is a villager who comes to Chennai to earn money for his sister's marriage.
 He stays with his uncle.
 He comes across Meenakshi, a thief, and gradually falls for her.
 After seeing an advertisement for making easy money by staying in a house for one night, Sanjeev and his uncle go to Kosu Kumar.
 Kumar takes them to the house owner and tells them that they need to stay in the house for one night so that the owner can sell it, since potential buyers fear the presence of ghost rumors planted by the owner's rivals.

 They stay in the house and encounter strange things.
 They then discover it is the handiwork of Meenakshi, who is paid by the house owner's rivals.
 Then Rail Murugan appears, who is actually planning to rent the house to a Marwadi family.
 Sanjeev, his uncle, Meenakshi and Kumar are cheated by Murugan.
 They then decide to kill him, without success.
 Finally, they plan to scare out the Marwadi family.
 They approach Iruttu Pusari, who is a fake shaman.
 Iruttu Pusari promises to send ghosts to Seth house.